Listener

 or UDP

 as the listener protocol.
-The port number of the DSRNLB listener protocol must match the target of the target group set for this listener.
-Additionally, the target instance of DSRNLB requires additional settings.
+The port number of the listener protocol must match the port number of the target group.
+DSRNLB's target instances require additional configuration.

-DSRNLB's UDP listener supports Linux-based operating systems and can be used with additional settings.
+The UDP listener for DSRNLB supports Linux-based operating systems and requires further setup.

-For more details, refer to Add and manage listeners.
+For detailed information, refer to Adding and managing listeners.